1667 conclave

-The 1667 papal conclave was convened on the death of Pope Alexander VII and ended with the election of Cardinal Giulio Rospigliosi as Pope Clement IX.
+The 1667 conclave was convened on the death of Pope Alexander VII and ended with the election of Cardinal Giulio Rospigliosi as Pope Clement IX.
 The conclave was dominated by factions loyal to the cardinal nephews of Alexander VII and Urban VIII.
 It saw the continued existence of the Squadrone Volante, or Flying Squadron, that had emerged in the 1655 conclave.
 The conclave also saw Spain and France, the two largest Catholic powers at the time, both support Rospigliosi's election as pope.
 Ultimately, Rospigliosi's election was achieved when the French ambassador bribed Flavio Chigi, Alexander's nephew, to support Rospigliosi.
 Following the conclave all the parties believed they had elected the pope that they had wanted.

 Background

 After his election Alexander VII had initially been opposed to nepotism, refusing to name a cardinal nephew.
 Members of the College of Cardinals urged him to reconsider appointing members of his family to positions of power, and he eventually relented, naming fellow members of his Chigi family to the papal government and appointing a cardinal nephew.

 The diplomatic relationship between France and the Papal States became worse while Alexander was pope.
 France had invaded Avignon in 1664 after a confrontation between France's ambassador to the Holy See and papal troops.
 The French forces left Avignon only after an apology was rendered by Alexander.
 Cardinal Mazarin, the leader of the French government, further urged Alexander to create more French cardinals, but he did not do so.
 During his pontificate Alexander created 40 new cardinals with 33 of them being Italians.

 Within the College of Cardinals a faction of cardinals that was not loyal to any of the Catholic monarchies were called the Squadrone Volante, and had risen during the conclave of 1655.
 The name, which translates as Flying Squadron, was given because of their support of candidates who they believed had the best interest of the papacy in mind rather than candidates supported by the secular monarch.
 Christina, Queen of Sweden, who had abdicated the Swedish throne and moved to Rome before converting to the Catholic Church, served as the secular supporter of the group, and became particularly close to Decio Azzolino.